getherbie/herbie/website/site/pages/2-doc/3-contents/3-create-pages.md

 ## Homepage

-As the only file in the `site/pages` directory, Herbie CMS expects an index file with one of the above extensions.
+As the only file in the `site/pages` directory, Herbie expects an index file with one of the above extensions.
 This file takes over the function of the homepage or start page and is displayed when *http://www.example.com* is called in the browser.
 If the index file is missing, a 404 error page is displayed.